UiPath/uipath-mcp-python/docs/how_to_pack_binary.md

-# How To Pack Binary MCP Server
+# How To Pack Binary

 This guide walks you through manually packaging and publishing the official [GitHub MCP server](https://github.com/github/github-mcp-server) to UiPath Orchestrator.
 An [example GitHub Actions workflow](/.github/workflows/build-github-mcp-server.yml) is provided to automate these steps.